 The experimental tests were conducted on a UTS universal testing machine where the load was monitored by the machine load cell and the elongation was monitored by the Zwick contact extensometer.
-The distance between the sensors of the extensometer was set to 80 mm.
+The distance between the sensors of the extensometer was set to 80 mm (see Figure 2).